 - One credit corresponds to the performance of 30 hours of academic work by the student.
-Study hours include classes (contact hours) and individual study hours. - 2.
-Credits may only be assigned to subjects graded with a mark on a scale of one to five or one to three.
-Only credits with a value that is an integer may be assigned to a subject. - 3.
-Credits can be completed by obtaining a satisfactory (2) mark in an evaluation scale of one to five, and a pass mark in an evaluation scale of one to three.
+Study hours include classes (contact hours) and individual study hours. - Credits may only be assigned to subjects graded with a mark on a scale of one to five or one to three. - 3.
+Credits can be completed by obtaining at least a satisfactory (2) mark in an evaluation scale of one to five, and a pass mark in an evaluation scale of one to three.
 The value of a credit is independent of the mark the student received, provided that the student's performance has been accepted, but it can only be validated if the conditions of this Policy are met. - 4.
-An additional 10% of credits can be recognised as completed in the term, in addition to the mandatory credits for the term.
-If the credit value of the mandatory, alternative and optional subjects that can be added by the student and the subjects dropped in the previous year exceeds the maximum value that the student can add, the student may have the credit recognised during the following term or terms, in a manner favourable to them.
-Adding and completing additional subjects corresponding to 10% of the total credit value included in the qualification requirements for the programme is free of charge for statefunded students; self-funded students must pay a fee proportionate to the relevant credits. - 5.
-In the credit system, a set number of credits must be completed from various groups of subjects and certain criteria must also be fulfilled within the time limits available for completing a Bachelor's or a Master's programme or for obtaining a professional qualification.
+An additional 10% of credits can be recognised as completed in the term, in addition to the obligatory credits for the term.
+If the credit value of the obligatory, obligatory elective, and elective subjects that can be added by the student and the subjects dropped in the previous year exceeds the maximum value that the student can register, the student may have the credit(s) recognised during the following term or terms, in a manner favourable to them.
+Adding and completing additional subjects corresponding to 10% of the total credit value included in the qualification requirements for the programme is free of charge for state-funded students; self-funded students must pay a fee proportionate to the relevant number of credits. - 5.
+In the credit system, a set number of credits must be completed from various groups of subjects and certain criteria must also be fulfilled within the time limits available for completing a Bachelor's or a Master's programme, or for obtaining a professional qualification.
 The student may progress according to an individual plan, subject to the preliminary courses completed and other rules, using the available options. - Criteria means the mandatory tasks specified in the training and outcome criteria, with no associated credits (e.g. performance of a work placement, fulfilment of language requirements, etc.). - The credits required for the degree can be obtained at Semmelweis University in a period two terms shorter than the training period if the student has completed preliminary courses.